a-r-d/a-r-d.github.io/_posts/2022-05-17-sobels-daemon-is-alive.markdown

 ## Forces of Decentralization

 In the book Sobel's Daemon says it's trying to build a decentralized alternative to civilization before it collapses.
-What are some of thw strong forces of decentralization now?
+What are some of the strong forces of decentralization now?
 I'd argue there are several but they all stem from the internet.

 The ones in particular I will single out are cryptocurrency networks.
 And it really only makes sense to talk about the very strongest crytpocurrency networks.
 Their value abides by [Metcalfe's Law](https://en.wikipedia.org/wiki/Metcalfe's_law) in many ways and the 2 networks that are very large in terms of node count and total value are Bitcoin and Ethereum.